ramonmacedo26/franchise_cost_prediction/README.md

 # Franchise Cost Prediction

-This project predicts the initial cost of a franchise based on annual frequency using a linear regression model.
+This project predicts the initial cost of a franchise based on annual cost using a linear regression model.
 Check the app: https://franchisecostpred.streamlit.app/

 ## How to Run